Updated 2018 December 9

 2010 The comet underwent a major outburst in February, reaching 10th magnitude.
 This was around the time of opposition, when the phase angle was 0.3 degrees.

-Comet 29P/Schwassmann-Wachmann in 2011 29P/Schwassmann-Wachmann underwent a minor outburst at the end of February reaching 12th magnitude.
+2011 29P/Schwassmann-Wachmann underwent a minor outburst at the end of February reaching 12th magnitude.
 Another outburst took place in late March, with the comet again reaching 12th magnitude.

 36 observations received in 2004 give a preliminary light curve of 6.9 + 5 log d + 16.7 log r